BrandonKirbyson/Weeble/README.md

-## Gyrobot
+## Meet Weeble

-This is an FTC off-season project making a 2 wheeled robot that can drive around and balance using the imu.
+Weeble is a 2 wheeled balancing robot with a lot of personality!